On Einstein's effective viscosity formula: Abstract

 \section{Abstract}

-In his PhD thesis, Einstein derived an explicit first-order expansion for the effective viscosity of a Stokes fluid with a random suspension of small rigid particles at low density.
-This formal derivation is based on two assumptions: (i) there is a scale separation between the size of particles and the observation scale, and (ii) particles do not interact with one another at first order.
-While the first assumption was addressed in a companion work in terms of homogenization theory, the second one is reputedly more subtle due to the long-range character of hydrodynamic interactions.
-In the present contribution, we provide a rigorous justification of Einstein's first-order expansion at low density in the most general setting.
-This is pursued to higher orders in form of a cluster expansion, where the summation of hydrodynamic interactions crucially requires suitable renormalizations, and we justify in particular a celebrated result by Batchelor and Green on the next-order correction.
-In addition, we address the summability of the cluster expansion in two specific settings (random deletion and geometric dilation of a fixed point set).
-Our approach relies on an intricate combination of combinatorial arguments, PDE analysis, and probability theory.
+In his PhD thesis, Einstein derived an explicit first-order expansion for the effective viscosity of a Stokes fluid with a suspension of small rigid particles at low density.
+His formal derivation relied on two implicit assumptions: (i) there is a scale separation between the size of the particles and the observation scale; and (ii) at first order, dilute particles do not interact with one another.
+In mathematical terms, the first assumption amounts to the validity of a homogenization result defining the effective viscosity tensor, which is now well understood.
+Next, the second assumption allowed Einstein to approximate this effective viscosity at low density by considering particles as being isolated.
+The rigorous justification is, in fact, quite subtle as the effective viscosity is a nonlinear nonlocal function of the ensemble of particles and as hydrodynamic interactions have borderline integrability.
+In the present memoir, we establish Einstein's effective viscosity formula in the most general setting.
+In addition, we pursue the low-density expansion to arbitrary order in form of a cluster expansion, where the summation of hydrodynamic interactions crucially requires suitable renormalizations.
+In particular, we justify a celebrated result by Batchelor and Green on the second-order correction and we explicitly describe all higher-order renormalizations for the first time.
+In some specific settings, we further address the summability of the whole cluster expansion.
+Our approach relies on a combination of combinatorial arguments, variational analysis, elliptic regularity, probability theory, and diagrammatic integration methods.